 In order to achieve research objectives, researchers have distributed nearly 212 forms among literate people, especially the aged groups that are most probably conduct with issued formal letters from public organizations.
-At this stage, readability test was made among the target groups in order money (Paul H. and Johann F., 2007).
-"Managing these wastes is extremely difficult due to the fact that disaster waste is mixed and difficult to separate" (Kobayashi, 1995).
-Waste management can employ a variety of techniques, such as collecting plastic bottles and paper from the dump or the street in order to recycle them and prevent them from becoming waste (DC Wilson, C Velis and C Cheeseman, 2006).
+At this stage, readability test was made among the target groups in order to test level of confidence in reading a certain paragraph.
+Hence, a paragraph was prepared in three different font size 14, 12 and 11.
+Due to COVID-19 lockdown only 150 data were collected among 200 forms, plastic bottles and paper from the dump or the street in order to recycle them and prevent them from becoming waste (DC Wilson, C Velis and C Cheeseman, 2006).
+Another article discusses waste management

 Another article discusses waste management hierarchy and sustainability.
 The waste management hierarchy includes minimize, reuse, recycle, treatment, and disposal, which are classified in order of most desirable to least desirable.
 The first step is to minimize waste at the start of the process; this is the most effective waste management technique.
 Then, if possible, we can reuse the waste; if not, we can recycle it and repurpose it as a new product, such as plastic recycling.
-Treatment and disposal, which the least suitable management practices, are at the bottom of the hierarchy.
+Treatment and disposal, which are the least suitable management practices, are at the bottom of the hierarchy.
 Waste management has an economic effect.
-For example, waste may manufacturers management save money while also opening up new business opportunities in remanufacturing.
+For example, management may save manufacturers money while also opening up new business opportunities in remanufacturing.
 Waste management techniques, on the other hand, result in the development of new market opportunities in the areas of reproduction, composition of goods, and energy recovery (John Gertsakis and Helen Lewis, 2003).
-(John Gertsakis and Helen Lewis, 2003) have noted that waste management strategies have some social and environmental consequences, such reducing air pollution and changing consumer habits while saving money.
+(John Gertsakis and Helen Lewis, 2003) have noted that waste management strategies have social some and environmental consequences, such reducing air pollution and changing consumer habits while saving money.
 Since people are learning to reuse their trash rather than throwing it away.

-Chapter Three: Methodology
+Chapter Three: Methodology 3.1 Participant

-mentioned, for instance; survey and interviews were used to obtained research data.
-Based on one of the research's source, the IT specialist and expert, one cartridge can print out 1000 up to 1200 A4 full text papers.
+This research aims to maintain economic sustainability by returning cost to governmental budget or general budget.
+For this purpose, different people and groups papers.
 Beside this, printing any LOGO and background is considered as one full text A4 paper.
 So, in the research calculation extra paper were added as every single printed page has its LOGO with the normal page words.